IP-DND-Resources/Poisons-Expanded/Poisons-Expanded.md

 **Ability Score Increase.** Increase your Dexterity or Intelligence score by 1, to a maximum of 20.

 **Potent Effect.** Your poisons that apply a condition or non-damaging effect other than the Poisoned condition, ignore any requirement to be "Poisoned in this way" and is affected by that condition or effect for the duration unless the creature is specifically immune to it.
+The DC to avoid or end that condition is increased by your Proficiency Bonus.

 **Toxicity.** Creatures that roll a Constitution saving throw to avoid, reduce, or end the effects or damage of your poisons have Disadvantage on that check.